Cornelius Vanderbilt, also known as “The Commodore,” had about 100 million dollars of fortune throughout his life.

-Remember, these houses cost a lot of fortune to construct, and they were the most expensive estates in their country back in the days.
-But, the Vanderbilts hardly ever used them.
+Remember, these houses cost a lot of fortune to construct, and they were the most expensive estates in their country back in the day.

 Why Did The Vanderbilt Family Fall?

 He can even set a plan for the Vanderbilt family’s future generations but ruined the chance to do so.